 P.K.
-Yonge’s Multi-Tiered System of Supports (MTSS) is the framework used to meet the needs of every student.
-They've implemented grade-level Student Success Team (SST) meetings with a cross-functional team that plans for, monitors, and evaluates both the academic and behavioral needs of each student, instead of having two separate teams.
+Yonge Developmental Research School’s Multi-Tiered System of Supports (MTSS) is a framework used to meet the needs of every student.
+The school has implemented grade-level Student Success Team meetings with a cross-functional team that plans for, monitors, and evaluates both the academic and behavioral needs of each student, instead of having two separate teams.

 Together, the teachers and support staff collaborate to analyze student data and make action plans.
 Those in need of additional academic support are identified, and interventions are planned and monitored.
-Additionally, opportunities for students exceeding benchmarks, or in need of a challenge are also developed.
+Additionally, opportunities for students exceeding benchmarks or in need of a challenge are developed.

-Since 2006, P.K.
-Yonge has used a tiered system, where every student receives core instruction, known as Tier One.
+P.K.
+Yonge has used the MTSS since 2006.
+Every student receives core instruction, known as Tier One.
 Some students need supplemental instruction, which is referred to as Tier Two, and a small cohort of students receive the most intensive intervention and supports, known as Tier Three.

 Academic supports are integrated with behavioral supports in the MTSS framework.
 See how this school provides behavioral support for every student.

 Using Data to Personalize Instruction: The Student Success Team (SST) makes all decisions about tiered instruction.
 The team is made up of the K–12 MTSS support specialist, the learning community leader, all of the core teachers, administrators, guidance counselors, speech and language pathologists and sometimes occupational therapists.
 Additional people are brought in on an as-needed basis, and parents are consulted on all decisions.The SST meets every four-and-a-half weeks across K–12.